-Your doctor or other health care provider can tell if you have crabs by examining the infested area.
+Your health care provider can tell if you have crabs by looking at the infested area.

 Medicated creams and shampoos can cure crabs.
 Some of these treatments are available without a prescription.